FerrazArthur/wasi_wasm_container_tests/README.md

 #### Docker Desktop Engine

-The easiest way to run the images is to use docker-desktop.
+To run the containers using docker-desktop engine, follow the steps bellow.

 Wasm workloads require the containerd image store feature to be turned on.
 If you’re not already using the containerd image store, then pre-existing images and containers will be inaccessible.

+In order to enable containerd image store in docker desktop, follow the instructions bellow.

-- Open the Docker Desktop Settings.
+- Open the Docker Desktop Settings;
-- Go to Features in development and then select the Beta features tab.
+- Go to Features in development and then select the Beta features tab;
 - Check the following checkboxes:
-    - Use containerd for storing and pulling images
+  - Use containerd for storing and pulling images;
-    - Enable Wasm
+  - Enable Wasm.
-- Select Apply & restart to save the settings.
+- Select Apply & restart to save the settings;
 - In the confirmation dialog, select Install to install the Wasm runtimes.

 Docker Desktop downloads and installs the following runtimes that you can use to run Wasm workloads: